 Article 28

-Allocation of transferable fishing concessions
+Allocation of fishing concessions

-2. Each Member State shall allocate transferable fishing concessions on the basis of equitable and transparent environmental and social criteria for each stock or group of stocks for which fishing opportunities are allocated in accordance with Article 16, excluding fishing opportunities obtained outside Union waters.
+2. Each Member State shall allocate fishing concessions on the basis of equitable and transparent environmental and social criteria for each stock or group of stocks for which fishing opportunities are allocated in accordance with Article 16, excluding fishing opportunities obtained outside Union waters.

 Justification: